cloudmesh-community/book/chapters/msg/graphql.md

 Django provides `startapp` utility to create blank app with some biolerplate code.

-Go to root dir of project and execute the following command which will create an app for repository.
+Go to the root dir of project and execute the following command which will create an app for repository.

 ```bash
 python manage.py startapp repository
 ```

-Now open `Repositories/models.py` and add the Repository model class.
+Now open `Repositories/models.py` and add the `Repository` model class.

 ```python
 class Repository(models.Model):